openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet sends an HTTP POST request to the Notification Endpoint with the following parameters in the entity-body and using the `application/json` media type.
 The Wallet MUST send one Notification Request per Credential issued.

-* `credential`: Oject describing status of the Credential issuance of which the Wallet has requested in the Credential or Batch Credential Request.
-It consists of the following parameters:
 * `notification_id`: REQUIRED.
 String received in Credential Response or Batch Credential Response.
-  * `status`: REQUIRED.
-Status whether the credential issuance was successful or not.
-It MUST be a case sensitive string whose value is either `success`, `failure` or `deleted`. `success` is to be used when Credential was successfully stored in the Wallet. `deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
-In all other unsuccessful cases, `failure` is to be used.
+* `event`: REQUIRED.
+Type of the notification event.
+It MUST be a case sensitive string whose value is either `credential_accepted`, `credential_failure` or `credential_deleted`. `credential_accepted` is to be used when the Credential was successfully accepted by the user and stored in the Wallet. `credential_deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
+In all other unsuccessful cases, `credential_failure` is to be used.
 * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

-Below is a non-normative example of a Notification Request when credential issuance was successful:
+Below is a non-normative example of a Notification Request when a credential was successfully accepted by the End-User:

 ```
 POST /notification HTTP/1.1